What are the rules of the three-tier system and what areas do they cover?

 – What happens in Tier 2 and where is affected?

-Areas categorised as high risk will see household mixing banned indoors while the rule of six will continue to apply outdoors.
+Areas categorised as high risk have restrictions on household mixing indoors while the rule of six continues to apply outdoors.

 People must not meet socially with friends and family indoors in any setting unless they live with them or have formed a support bubble with them.

+Up to 15 guests are allowed at weddings and up to 30 people allowed at funerals, with 15 allowed at receptions and wakes.

-Shops, gyms, all education settings, and places of worship will remain open, with overnight stays permitted.
+Shops, gyms, all education settings, and places of worship can remain open, with overnight stays permitted.

 Travel advice for those living in Tier 2 areas is to reduce the number of journeys they take where possible and avoid travel into very high Tier 3 areas.

-On Thursday, Health Secretary Matt Hancock told MPs that Stoke-on-Trent, Coventry and Slough will move into Tier 2 at one minute past midnight on Saturday.

-Other areas in Tier 2 include Cheshire, Derbyshire, West Yorkshire, Durham, Northumberland, Tyne and Wear, Tees Valley, West Midlands, Leicestershire and Nottinghamshire.
+Areas in Tier 2 include Cheshire, Derbyshire, West Yorkshire, Durham, Northumberland, Tyne and Wear, Tees Valley, West Midlands, and Leicestershire.

 London, Essex, Elmbridge, Barrow-in-Furness, York, North East Derbyshire, Chesterfield and Erewash moved to Tier 2 last Saturday.

-While First Minister of Wales Mark Drakeford confirmed a two-week “firebreak” lockdown in the country from October 23 until November 9, those living under Tiers 2 and 3 in England were already banned from travelling across the Welsh border from Friday last week.
+First Minister of Wales Mark Drakeford confirmed a two-week “firebreak” lockdown in the country from Friday until November 9, and those living under Tiers 2 and 3 in England were already banned from travelling across the Welsh border from Friday last week.

 – What restrictions are placed on areas in Tier 1?

-Areas classed as medium risk, those in Tier 1, will be subject to the same national measures which currently apply across the whole country.
+Areas classed as medium risk, those in Tier 1, are subject to the same national measures which were commonplace across England earlier this year.

 These include the 10pm curfew for pubs and restaurants and a ban on most gatherings of more than six people.